-Hello, I’m Ruth Davey – photographer, facilitator, coach, project manager, visionary, leader, collaborator, author, fellow of the Royal Society of the Arts, mother.
+Hello, I’m Ruth Davey – founder and director of Look Again.
+As well as being a photographer, I’m also a facilitator, project manager, visionary, collaborator, author, fellow of the Royal Society of the Arts, and mum.

 With 28 years experience as a project manager, facilitator, trainer, and coach in international, community and business development in London, Africa, Bristol and Gloucestershire, I founded Look Again in 2012 to bring all my skills and interests together with photography to help improve the health and wellbeing of people and planet.

 Having used photography, mindfulness and walking in nature in my own recovery from mental health difficulties, I decided to put my experience to good use, and to build the next phase of my career collaborating with a wide range of clients to share my vision for a greener, fairer and healthier world.
 Clients include Canon, The National Trust, Kevin McCloud’s HabHousing, The Green Party, Gloucestershire County Council, Extinction Rebellion… see workshops, training, and commissions pages for case studies and testimonials.